-I am speaking of course about your self-realization quest.
+I am speaking of course about your self-realisation quest.

 The fact that you are here, still reading these lines, is a strong indication of your sensing, in a deep level of yourself, that you can delay, but ultimately cannot escape, embarking on this amazing journey.

 And, if you are being frank with yourself, you also know you DO NOT WANT to escape it!

 See you on the other side (which is really much much closer than you may think)…

 In the meantime,

 Remain alert and present.